n-marumo/pf-aqnewton/README.md

 # Parameter-Free Accelerated Quasi-Newton Experiments

 This repository provides the implementation for the numerical experiments presented in our paper: https://...
+(The URL will be available in a few days.)

 ## Setup
 - Python 3.13.9 environment (e.g., `python -m venv .venv && source .venv/bin/activate`)